-You can catch him with his one man solo wall of sound, his Oil City Shakers duo (the biggest two piece you’ll ever see), with 3 piece pub rock giants, The Bandits, laying down the boogie with Ma Kelly’s Boys.
-Oil City Connection (the Canvey pub rock sound) is no more, so BBB’s Wilko Johnson/Mick Green mash up is on hold.
-Similarly playing guitar and making noise in The Velvets is taking a rest, so if you like your White Light and White heat on a Sunday Morning with a Femme Fatale you’ll have to wait until 1919 at least, after last year’s successful national O2 Academy tour.
+You can catch him with his one man solo wall of sound, his Oil City Shakers duo (the biggest two piece you’ll ever see), and laying down the boogie with Ma Kelly’s Boys.
+A new venture, The Bates Motel, is beginning to take shape (alt country originals and covers) – let’s see how 1919 goes.
+3 piece pub rock giants, The Bandits, are performing no more and Oil City Connection (the Canvey pub rock sound) ended a five of years ago.
+Playing guitar and making noise in The Velvets is taking a long term rest, so if you like your White Light and White heat on a Sunday Morning with a Femme Fatale you’ll have to wait until 2020 at least, after the successful national O2 Academy tour.

 Three solo albums are currently available, alongside two Christmas songs and this summer’s single, Sausalito, and a variety of band recordings https://badbobbates.bandcamp.com/ .
 The critical and popular acclaim has been fantastic, much to his surprise and amusement.